Met Police officer had racy affair with suspect before investigation was dropped, tribunal hears

-Det Con John McCarthy even hooked up for sex with the woman he was investigating during a lunch break in an unconnected court case, it is alleged.
-Credit: Shutterstock
+Det Con John McCarthy even hooked up for sex with the woman he was investigating during a lunch break in an unconnected court case, the hearing was told.

 A criminal investigation against a woman was dropped after she began an affair with the senior Met Police officer in her case, a disciplinary tribunal heard.